blackgirlbytes/hackathon-mock-pfis/CONTRIBUTING.md

 ### Issues

-Anyone from the community is welcome (and encouraged!) to raise issues via [GitHub Issues](https://github.com/TBD54566975/tbdex-mock-pfi/issues).
+Anyone from the community is welcome (and encouraged!) to raise issues via [GitHub Issues](https://github.com/TBD54566975/workshop-mock-pfi/issues).

-### Discussions

-Design discussions and proposals take place on [GitHub Discussions](https://github.com/TBD54566975/tbdex-mock-pfi/discussions).

-We advocate an asynchronous, written debate model - so write up your thoughts and invite the community to join in!

 ## Contribution